telerik/blazor-docs/components/dateinput/events.md

 ## ValueChanged

-The `ValueChanged` event fires on every change in the component value that occurs after typing and if:
-* the input is valid.
+The `ValueChanged` event fires on every typing in the input and if the input is valid.
 The handler will receive the valid input.

-The event also fires when the component loses focus and if:
-* the `Value` parameter is nullable and
+The event also fires if the input is invalid and when the input loses focus and the `Value` parameter is nullable.
-* the user changes the existing `Value` (default or valid updated) as:
-    * types a value that is outside the `Min` and `Max` range (even for a single date segment) or
-    * leaves an empty format segments.
 The handler will receive a `null` argument.

 >caption Handle ValueChanged and provide initial value